Jrc356/avokudos/README.md

    2. `SLACK_SIGNING_SECRET`
    3. `SLACK_APP_TOKEN`
 2. run the app with `npm start`

+## Testing
+- Run `npm test` to run the tests
+- Run `npm run coverage` to run the tests with coverage output

 ## Docker
 1. export the following environment variables (copied when creating the app):